ibm-cloud-docs/Cloudant/guides/json.md

 ## Strings
 {: #strings}

-Strings must be enclosed by double-quotes.
+Strings must be enclosed by double quotation marks.
 Strings support Unicode characters and backslash escaping.

 ### Example of a string in JSON format